zzonyo/trust-docs-test/source/index.html.md

 For Rest interface:

 1. Put all the parameters in the URL
-2. Encode signature by URL encoding and append in the URL with parameter name “Signature”.
+2. Encode signature by URL encoding and append in the URL with parameter name "Signature".

 Finally, the request sent to API should be: